Singen (Hohentwiel) station: Long-distance services

-Singen station is served by Intercity services at hourly intervals from Stuttgart via Singen and Schaffhausen to Zürich.
+Singen station is served by Intercity services at hourly intervals from Stuttgart via Singen and Schaffhausen to Zurich.
 Every two hours, it is served by Swiss Federal Railways (SBB) services hauled by Taurus locomotives of the Österreichische Bundesbahnen (ÖBB).
 In the other hour, it is served by Deutsche Bahn InterCity 2 services.
 From this there is a connection in Singen to an IC to Zurich, which also runs with SBB cars.
-Individual IC 2 services run from Singen to Konstanz instead of Zürich.
+Individual IC 2 services run from Singen to Konstanz instead of Zurich.